travel blogger influencer campaign

 The team on day one…getting to know one another in California

 The #CaliforniaWild project was one of the most challenging, exhilarating, demanding, and fun projects I’ve done in my career as a travel blogger.
-I probably had the least amount of sleep I’ve ever had for that long of stretch, but I also had an immense amount of fun.
+I probably had the least amount of sleep I’ve ever had for that long of a stretch, but I also had an immense amount of fun.
 And I always say I’ll give up sleep for fun any day.

 But even though the 19 days were filled with fun activates that I know I’m very fortunate to get to do, it was also filled with work; an immense amount of work.
 This was one of the few trips where I was ready and happy to come home – mainly because I was exhausted and needed a few days off!
 This project put my veteran travel blogging skills to the test – how to juggle travel, fun, and work at the same time.